YU000jp/logseq-plugin-weekdays-and-weekends/readme.md

 1. Set a different template for each day of the week
 1. Set weekday and holiday templates
 1. Choose a template every other week with alerts on specific days of the week
+   - It accommodates cases where you choose a template every two weeks or have different work patterns.
+In other words, it also supports patterns such as "two-shift work."
+It is possible to perform operations such as ``On a specified day of the week, for example Monday, a screen to select a template will appear, and that week will be a sub-template.''
 1. Alert on holidays and choose a template
 1. Alert on personal vacation days and select a template
 1. Alert on holiday work days and select template

-- It also accommodates cases where you choose a template every two weeks or have different work patterns.
-In other words, it also supports patterns such as "two-shift work."
-It is possible to perform operations such as ``On a specified day of the week, for example Monday, a screen to select a template will appear, and that week will be a sub-template.''

 ---